What Are the Essential Security Features for Charity Auction Software?

 Data Retention and Deletion Policies

-Privacy laws like GDPR give donors the right to request deletion of their personal information—including names, emails, phone numbers, addresses, and donation history.
-Your platform should have a clear process for handling these requests and be able to delete donor data within 30–45 days.
+Privacy laws like GDPR give donors the right to request deletion of their personal information, including names, emails, phone numbers, addresses, and donation history.
+Your platform should have a clear process for handling these requests and be able to delete donor data within 30 to 45 days.
 Payment processors may keep some transaction records for tax or legal purposes, but card details are tokenized and separated.

 Automatic Fraud Monitoring

 Fraud monitoring helps detect suspicious activity before you ship items.
 Payment providers monitor for multiple failed payments, high-risk transactions, or prior suspicious activity.
-You'll be notified if the platform detects potential fraud.
+You will be notified if the platform detects potential fraud.

 Chargeback Protection

-Chargebacks occur when a cardholder disputes a charge with their bank—because the card was stolen, they don't recognize the charge, or they claim they didn't receive what they paid for.
+Chargebacks occur when a cardholder disputes a charge with their bank because the card was stolen, they do not recognize the charge, or they claim they did not receive what they paid for.
 The bank pulls funds from your account, and you can lose both the money and the item.
 Good auction platforms help with:

 • Holding periods – Funds may be held for a few days or weeks after the auction closes before transfer, giving time to catch fraudulent or disputed charges.